-Maria Failla is a NYC based “plant killer turned crazy plant lady” with a passion to help you love plants as much as she does (or at least help you not kill them).
+Maria Failla is an NYC-based “plant killer turned crazy plant lady” with a passion to help you love plants as much as she does (or at least help you not kill them).

 Maria started out as a professional musical theater performer with a degree in opera.
 During her first 5 years in NYC, her “houseplant graveyard” had grown to 20 unlucky houseplants.
 After making her Broadway Debut with Cats and moving in with her boyfriend, she decided to give plants one more try and started with a herb garden on her small balcony.
 With the help of her Italian mother and the internet, she successfully cared for the herb garden, which empowered her to try houseplants and the rest is history (160 houseplants in 500 square feet!).

 Maria created Bloom & Grow Radio as her love letter to plants and to help empower others to experience the incredible change in quality of life that she had through learning to care for plants.
-Bloom and Grow has grown into a multi platform brand that includes the Bloom and Grow Radio Podcast (1M + total Downloads), Instagram (23K Followers), Youtube Channel (5K Subscribers) and Pinterest (357K Monthly Viewers).
-In 2019, Maria did 5 successful live tapings of Bloom and Grow Radio in Los Angeles, San Diego, Tucson, Philly, and Dallas and had listener meet ups in Seattle, Toronto, and Chicago.
+Bloom and Grow has grown into a multi platform brand that includes the Bloom and Grow Radio Podcast (1M + total Downloads), Instagram (23K Followers), Youtube (5K Subscribers), and Pinterest (357K monthly viewers).
+In 2019, Maria did five successful live tapings of Bloom and Grow Radio in Los Angeles, San Diego, Tucson, Philly, and Dallas and had listener meetups in Seattle, Toronto, and Chicago.
 Through the private Bloom and Grow Radio Facebook group and Zoom calls, she is deeply connected to her audience and ready to continue to serve them in many exciting ways to come!

 Take the [free] Plant Parent Personality Test and unlock your plant parent potential by getting a curated list of plants, projects, and podcasts for YOUR personality.